 A great power

-Equipped with the powerful 450 hp Yamaha XTO V8 or the 400 hp Mercury Verado V10 engine, the Windy SR38 is expected to reach speeds of up to 48 knots and 46 knots, respectively.
+Equipped with two powerful 600 HP Mercury Verado V12 engines, the Windy SR40 is expected to reach speeds of over 48 knots.
 This model follows in the wake of the recent Windy 37 Shamal and Windy 34 Alizé in terms of exterior design, the work of renowned Norwegian designer Espen Øino, known for his collaboration with German superyacht manufacturer Lürssen.

 The design, complemented by full glass side panels and sliding doors on both sides of the operator’s platform, provides comprehensive protection for the forward section of the cab.
 Another notable addition is the folding bulwarks at the rear, which extend to increase the available deck space.